slape/ansiberry/README.md

     # - Snort
 ```

-Any service that is un-commented here will run when you kick off the bootstrap.sh script.
+Any role/service that is un-commented here will run when you kick off the bootstrap.sh script.

+#### SSH Requirements
+##### Enabling SSH on the PI
+`ssh` is disabled by default on Raspbian.
+To enable it a file named `ssh` must be added to the `BOOT` partition of the SD card.
+Follow these steps:
+- Burn [Raspbian Lite](https://www.raspberrypi.org/downloads/) onto an SD card.
+    - [Etcher](https://www.balena.io/etcher/) is an easy to use tool for this.
+- Before ejecting the SD card, create a file named `ssh` on the `BOOT` partition.
+    - This file only needs the name `ssh` and does not have any other requirements. (nothing inside the file and no permissions change).
+- Eject the SD card and insert it into the raspberry pi.
+- When the Pi boots up, Raspbian enables ssh and deletes this ssh file.

+Official info on this [HERE](https://www.raspberrypi.org/documentation/remote-access/ssh/).

+##### Enabling SSH on the machine running Ansible
-- Ansible will use your default ssh key, so it must be present.
+On your Ansisble control machine Ansible will try to use your default ssh key, so it must be present.
 - To generate an ssh key, run `ssh-keygen`

-- Because `ssh` is disabled by default on Raspbian, a file named `ssh` must be added to the `BOOT` partition of the SD card _after_ burning the raspbian image.
-The ssh file can be empty or have text and it can be added from the same computer you use to burn the card.
-When the pi boots up, Raspbian enables ssh and deletes the ssh file.
-More info on that [HERE](https://www.raspberrypi.org/documentation/remote-access/ssh/).

 ### Kicking off the script

+At this point you should have:
+- Added an `ssh` file to the `BOOT` partition of SD card for the PI
+- Edited the `provisioners/main.yml` to include the service you want
+- Plugged the SD card into the Pi and the Pi into your network (and the pi plugged into power, of course).

-Once your pi is plugged into the network and you have edited the `provisioners/main.yml` to include the service you want, from the main `ansiberry` directory, run the `bootstrap.sh` script.
+From the main `ansiberry` directory, run the `bootstrap.sh` script with: `bash bootstrap.sh`

+### Options

 You can use one of these server roles to setup the following servers:
 - Docker